Sharath15eUR/Sriram/networking training/module 3 and 4/Q-8/readme.md

 -> Offload and optimize the packet forwarding process, reducing CPU load by handling forwarding in dedicated hardware.
 ->Provide a unified framework for managing switch-specific features such as VLANs and port configurations.
-This model supports high-performance networking and is detailed in the kernel documentation at:https://docs.kernel.org/networking/switchdev.html

 User-Space Utilities:
 ---------------------